 Cities have a responsibility to ensure citizen’s right to food is met

-Considering seventy percent Source: EU Directorate-General for Research and Innovation, 2019.
+Considering Source: EU Directorate-General for Research and Innovation, 2019.
 ‘European Cities Leading in Urban Food Systems Transformation: Connecting Milan & FOOD 2030’.
 Page 5. of the world’s food gets consumed in cities, and city governments are responsible for many policies that determine urban dwellers’ relationship with, and access to food, this is where Julia decided to focus her research on.
 What are the ways city governments can maneuver to influence systemic food transitions within the boundaries of national mandates?
 How can they influence those mandates?
 And who do they need to collaborate with to do so?

 In need of a holistic approach